historic-trails/website/docs/sites/neff-tavern-smokehouse.md

 {% include figure.html
   class="img-right"
   width="33%"
   caption="This picture was taken of a tavern in Illinois, which was built about the time as the Neff tavern smokehouse.
-Although smokehouses were inferior in their importance for the tavern building complex, it was built as massive as the main building." src="images/sunderlage-smokehouse_il.jpg"
+Although smokehouses were inferior in their importance for the tavern building complex, it was built as massive as the main building.(Source: weblink Number 2)" src="images/sunderlage-smokehouse_il.jpg"
 %}